-Since 2003, Lori has been designing and creating jewelry, and she now teaches metalsmithing and jewelry-making (privately and in group classes) and is a faculty member at the Brookfield Craft Center.
-She shows her work at Spectrum Art Gallery in Centerbrook, Connecticut
+Since 2003, Lori has been designing and creating jewelry, and she now teaches metal smithing and jewelry-making (privately and in group classes) and is a faculty member at the Brookfield Craft Center.
+Her Jewelry is currently exhibited at Spectrum Gallery in Centerbrook, Connecticut